 The majority of women with chlamydia do not have symptoms.
 Cervicitis (infection of the uterine cervix) is the most common manifestation of the infection.
 While about half of women with chlamydial cervicitis have no symptoms, others may experience vaginal discharge or abdominal pain.
 Infection of the urethra is often associated with chlamydial infection of the cervix.
 Women with infection of the urethra (urethritis) have the typical symptoms of a urinary tract infection, including pain upon urination and the frequent and urgent need to urinate.

 Chlamydia is very destructive to the Fallopian tubes.
 It can also cause severe pelvic infection.
-If untreated, about 30% of women with chlamydia will develop pelvic inflammatory disease.
+If untreated, some women with chlamydia will develop pelvic inflammatory disease.
 Symptoms of pelvic infection include fever, pelvic cramping, abdominal pain, or pain with intercourse.
 Pelvic infection can lead to difficulty in becoming pregnant or even sterility.
-Occasionally, if the infection is severe enough, a localized area of infection and pus (an abscess) forms, and major surgery may be necessary and even lifesaving.
+Occasionally, if the infection is severe enough, a localized area of infection and pus (an abscess) forms, and major surgery may be necessary.

-Because it is common for infected women to have no symptoms, chlamydial infection is often untreated and results in extensive destruction of the Fallopian tubes, tubal pregnancy.
+Because it is common for infected women to have no symptoms, chlamydial infection is often untreated and results in harm to the Fallopian tubes, fertility problems and tubal pregnancy.

 Viewers share their comments